MaximeBustros/learn-terraform/README.md

 Sentinel
 --------

 Note: Sentinel policies are a paid feature, available as part of the Team & Governance upgrade package.
-Learn more about Terraform Cloud pricing here.